NatykaC/Inventory-Web-Application-Project/README.md

 There is also a form to create a new 'Sweet Treat' of your own!

-To create a new Sweet Treat:
+How to create a new 'Sweet Treat':

-Required
+Information below is required to create a new 'Sweet Treat'

 1 - Enter the name of your 'Sweet Treat'
 2 - Enter the price for your 'Sweet Treat'
 3 - Enter the image URL for your 'Sweet Treat'
 4 - Submit!

-Your own 'Sweet Treat' will displayed on the page along with the other products.
+Your own 'Sweet Treat' will be displayed on the page along with the other products.